 The ethical situation regarding diamonds is different to that of coloured stones.
 In the 1990’s diamonds were used to finance rebel groups and militia in certain countries, hence the term “blood diamond” and “conflict diamond”.
 As a result the Kimberley Process Certification Scheme was established by the UN General Assembly in 2003.
 The scheme strictly regulates and tracks the trade of diamonds and rough material across borders from mine to customer.
 It should be noted, however, that it only extends to rough diamonds being sold to fund militia and not to other human rights issues.

-We have written assurances from our manufacturer that they are committed to a policy and due diligence process of only using gold which has been ethically sourced and conflict free.
-Much of the gold used has been recycled.
+We have written assurances from our manufacturers that they are committed to a policy and due diligence process of only using gold which has been ethically sourced and conflict free.

 First written: 09/04/21